PrincetonUniversity/job_defense_shield/docs/setup.md

 $ python job_defense_shield.py --help
 ```

+If the command above failed then see [Troubleshooting the Installation](#troubleshooting-the-installation).

-Try running a simple informational alert.
-First, make a trivial configuration file called `config.yaml` in the same directory as `job_defense_shield.py`:
+Next, try running a simple informational alert.
+To do this, make a trivial configuration file called `config.yaml` in the same directory as `job_defense_shield.py`:

 ```
 $ cat config.yaml